 During my teenage years I’ve read three of John Fowles’ books (The Magus, The Collector, and The French Lieutenant’s Woman), but recently I’ve realized that for the book I remember I liked the most (The Magus) I couldn’t really remember the plot … So I decided to read it again, to see whether after almost 10 years I still enjoy it 🙂

 In a nutshell, The Magus tells the story of a young teacher, Nicholas Urfe, who teaches English on a Greek island called Phraxos.
 Even though his first days on the island predict quite a boring stay, everything changes when he befriends an eccentric rich and old man.
-Soon enough Nicholas gets involved in psychological games and tricks, in an extreme journey of self discovery.
+Soon enough Nicholas gets involved in psychological games and tricks and embarks on an extreme journey of self-discovery.
 Just to give you a hint about what to expect, it is worth mentioning that Fowles started writing it in the 1950s under the original title of The Godgame.

 I must admit that I have mixed feeling regarding this book.
 On one hand, I did not enjoy it because of two main reasons: its length and the frustration it caused.
 The book is quite long (around 650 pages), but that did not bother me … the book felt long because the story was evolving very slowly.
 And when it comes to frustration … Multiple times I had the feeling that the writer is playing tricks on me, the reader, as I was reading the book.
 Maybe this was because most of the story is told through the eyes of Nicholas, and the reader only gets one side of the story.
 However, after I finished the book I realized it was quite an interesting feeling when looking retrospectively.